forax/lazylr/README.md

 ### Handle Precedence and create the Parser

+You may have noticed that the grammar above is ambiguous, the parser need to know
+- for 2 + 3 * 4, should it be (2 + 3) * 4 or 2 + (3 * 4) ?
+- for 2 - 3 - 4, should it be (2 - 3) - 4 or 2 - (3 - 4) ?

-Avoid "expression ladders" in your grammar.
-Define precedence and associativity on terminals and/or productions.
+To avoid "expression ladders" in your grammar, you can define precedence (which terminal is more important) and associativity (LEFT or RIGHT) on terminals and/or productions.

 ```java
 var precedence = Map.of(